Irma Dimas

-Irma Dimas (born Irma Marina Dimas Pineda; 9 August 1986 in San Salvador, El Salvador) is a Salvadoran politician, former model and beauty pageant titleholder who was crowned Miss El Salvador 2005 on 27 February 2005.
+Irma Marina Dimas Pineda (9 August 1986 in San Salvador, El Salvador) is a Salvadoran politician, former model and beauty pageant titleholder who was crowned Miss El Salvador 2005 on 27 February 2005.
 She made headlines recently for her foray into the politics of El Salvador.

 Early life

 Dimas was born in San Salvador, El Salvador.
 Before becoming a media personality she led a normal family life and was devoted to her studies.
 Her first appearance in media came about when she attended auditions for a Channel 12 TV reality show, Rumbo a la Corona and won a chance to compete for the title of Miss El Salvador in the 2005 competition.
 She won the contest and represented El Salvador in the Miss Universe 2005 pageant in Bangkok, Thailand, and the Miss Earth pageant in Quezon City, Philippines.

 Dimas studied law at the Jose Simeon Canas Central American University (UCA), but prior to the Miss Universe competition left school temporarily to begin a four-month intensive training regimen.